The Consumer Price Index Versus Your Savings Account

 parameter in the brackets, with the first indicating the alias to be averaged.
 The resulting graph is shown below:

 Inflation and deflation have a number of tangible effects, the most obvious of which is the increase and decrease in the prices of everyday purchases, measured by CPI as shown above.
 Additionally, gross yield of cash can be measured to track the appreciation or depreciation of the value of liquid currency.
 In a country experiencing serious hyperinflation, such as the Weimar Republic in the twenties, Japan in the forties, Israel in the eighties, or Russia in the nineties, the value of liquid currency can depreciate to the point of worthlessness very quickly.
-But this phenomenon is simply an accelerated version of the natural inflation that occurs in even the most dynamic and robust economies.
+But this phenomenon is simply an accelerated version of the natural inflation that occurs in even the most dynamic economies.

-Since its first printing in the eighties, the NIS has grown to become a stable, and freely-tradeable currency but that doesn't mean that it has become immune to the effects of inflation.
+Since its first printing in the eighties, the NIS has grown to become a stable, and freely-tradeable currency but that does not mean that it has become immune to the effects of inflation.
 Shown below is the Gross Yield of cash holdings in shekels since the early nineties to present day, contrasted against the percent change of the Consumer Price Index:

 The decreasing difference in absolute value of the two lines here, representing the Gross Yield of cash in blue, and the change in CPI value in gold, shows that over the observed period of time the gross yield of cash (or makam) is decreasing, with some exceptions.
-To simplify, a cash gross yield of 0 (no slope) shows that the value of a given amount of cash is increasing or decreasing in parallel with inflation, not that the value of the cash is stagnant (unless of course there was also zero percent inflation in the observed year).
+To simplify, a cash gross yield of 0 (no slope) shows that the value of a given amount of cash is increasing or decreasing in parallel with inflation, not that the value of the cash is stagnant (unless of course there is also zero percent inflation in the observed year).

 Using the derived series